-Strategic Objectives Outcome Indicators Strategies Programmes Projects To ensure an effective Urban Planning that will promote proper spatial planning to address sustainable development and social cohesion Review the SDF to ensure credibility financial year Compilation of a housing sector plan Urban Planning: The Municipality's strategy for urban planning is derived from the Spatial Development Framework, and the Housing sector plan will also plays an important role in this regard when it is finalized.
+Strategic Objectives Outcome Indicators Strategies Programmes Projects To ensure an effective Urban Planning that will promote proper spatial planning to address sustainable development and social cohesion 2013/14: Review the SDF to ensure credibility by the closing of the 2013/14 financial year Compilation of a housing sector plan by the closing Urban Planning: The Municipality's strategy for urban planning is derived from the Spatial Development Framework, and the Housing sector plan will also plays an important role in this regard when it is finalized.
 Currently the strategy focus on giving practical effect to the strengthening of corridors, residential developments, urban fringes and natural systems (open space, recreation and urban tourism) envisaged in the SDF.
-Given current capacity constraints, the primary focus is on the acquisition of land for future township establishment in all areas.
-It is impossible to set targets for the current cycle of the IDP, because of sector plans that need to be reviewed and upgraded, and partly because of capacity constraints.
-1. Urban and Rural Spatial Development, according to the requirements of the Municipal SDF.
-2. Housing Administration Review the SDF Compilation of a housing sector plan Develop a housing demand database for each town Audit and verification of existing waiting lists for
+Urban and Rural Spatial Development, according to the requirements of the Municipal SDF.
+Housing Administration Review the SDF Compilation of a housing sector plan Develop a housing demand database for each town